Killer Shrike: Powers and abilities

 Extensive conditioning and surgery by Brand Corporation scientists enhanced Simon Maddicks's strength and other physical abilities.
 He is capable of flight by means of a surgically implanted anti-gravity generator at the base of his spine, activated by a neural link.

 Besides that, he has extensive training and experience in hand-to-hand combat and martial arts, and proficiency with hand weapons including guns and knives.

 Killer Shrike wears an armored suit made of an insulated steel alloy that protects him from turbulence and small caliber weapons fire.
 His major weapons system is the twin power-blasters worn on his wrists, which possess powerful titanium claws and can generate electricity.

 Other versions

-An alternate universe variant of Simon Maddicks / Killer Shrike from Earth-1610 makes a cameo appearance in Ultimate Spider-Man #72.
+An alternate universe version of Simon Maddicks / Killer Shrike from Earth-1610 makes a cameo appearance in Ultimate Spider-Man #72.

 In other media

 The Simon Maddicks incarnation of Killer Shrike appears in Iron Man: Armored Adventures, voiced by Ty Olsson.
 This version is an enforcer for the Maggia in the first season and Justin Hammer / Titanium Man in the second season.
 Additionally, his anti-gravity generator is incorporated into his wrist blasters.